marcv81-test/marcv81-test-pages/_posts/quadcopter/2014-11-05-ps2-controller-interface.md

 **Connection**

 The PS2 controllers are reported to work around 3.3V when connected to the console.
 This is obviously the preferred supply voltage.
-However both my original and aftermarket controllers seem to work fine at 5V so I didn’t bother with a level converter.
+However both my original and aftermarket controllers seem to work fine at 5V so I didn't bother with a level converter.

 The SPI protocol requires 4 pins.
 On the Arduino Uno/Nano the SPI hardware pins are as follows.